 In all honesty, the motivations for target setting are vast, take your pick.

 First and foremost, if you fancy your business as being a good one, the chances are you're looking to grow, improve, and be more profitable.
 Target setting is the ultimate measurement of your success relative to such goals.

 For staff, targets can only be a positive thing.

-Based on all of the above, we can safely assume that target setting is a good thing to do.
+Based on all of the above, we can safely assume that target setting for business should also be a good thing to do as well.
 The benefits are numerous.
-But how do we actually set targets?
-What form do they take?
+But how do we actually set business targets?
+What form do/should they take?

 The first step you should be taking in setting performance targets is to reflect on your current position before indicating what you subsequently want to achieve.

 This could involve the analysis of your company's historical data.
 Alternatively, you may opt to use data from other entities operating within your market as a means of benchmarking what your own targets should look like.

 The second step is using your gathered data to help set the targets you want to achieve; as well as the time-frame in which you hope to achieve them.

 It's important that when setting your targets you don't go overboard.
 Your targets should, by all means, be challenging, but they should also be realistic.